-A live 90-minute CLE webinar with interactive Q&A
+Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will instruct bankruptcy estate representatives on how to recover assets from foreign defendants/transferees.
+This CLE course will instruct bankruptcy estate representatives on how to recover assets from foreign defendants/transferees.
 The program will discuss key issues counsel must consider in pursuing foreign assets, including personal jurisdiction, choice of law, discovery tools, and enforcement of judgments, as well as the potential pitfalls and challenges.

 - Personal jurisdiction